Community Guidelines

 - Request proof of financial accountability

-- Ban organizations that violate the guidelines
+- Ban organizations that violate these guidelines

 Prohibited Activities